 Deceptive marketing and false advertising harms consumers.
 But victims don’t have to face these injustices alone.
 Misleading marketing group litigation offers an effective way to unite, pursue compensation, and hold companies accountable.

 If you’ve been affected by deceptive advertising, there may already be a case for you to join.
-Learn more about ongoing claims and see if you qualify with Join the Claim.
-With quick eligibility checks and a simple sign-up process, we’re here to help you take the first step toward holding misleading marketers accountable.
+Learn more about ongoing claims with Join the Claim.
+We’re here to help you take the first step toward holding misleading marketers accountable.